Today I will describe how you can perform a Magento 2 Upgrade Service.

 What if things go the wrong way?

-2. Can’t create directory
+3. Can’t create a directory

 This error happens when you run php bin/magento setup:upgrade right after an upgrade.
 The complete issue description might look like this: